mum0n/model_size/docs/size_structured_model_snowcrab.md

 $\text{male maturity} = -54.6665 + \text{logcw} * 13.8320.$

+All these functions are estimated withing the model step and so Maunder and Punt (2013) may even categorise it just as another simplistic form of "Integrated Analysis"... :)

 Two survival parameters to be estimated from data, one from egg to instar 4 (assumed for simplicity as 0.0001), and one for the benthic stages 4 up (assumed as 0.6).
 One could argue for a third set discriminating mature and immature and another for each sex.
 But these are left as future problems.
 [A mock-up of this model can be found in spread-sheet form here](media/stage_structured_leslie_model.xlsx).